-2018: MLS regular season: Has started 17 of 29 appearances, recording five goals and five assists (1,589 minutes played).
+2018: MLS regular season: Started 17 of 31 appearances, recording five goals and five assists (1,591 minutes played).
 Came off the bench to assist Diego Rubio's dramatic 91st-minute equalizer in a 2-2 draw at the Colorado Rapids on March 24.
 Came off the bench to score a late goal in a 2-0 victory over Atlanta United FC on May 9.
 Assisted Diego Rubio's late goal in a 4-1 win over Minnesota United FC on June 3.
 Scored an excellent goal in a 3-2 loss to FC Dallas on July 28, bagging the 1,000th regular-season goal in Sporting KC history.
 Scored the game-winning goal in a 2-0 victory at LAFC on Aug.
 11. Tallied two goals and two assists, to Felipe Gutierrez and Krisztian Nemeth, in a 5-1 victory over the San Jose Earthquakes on Sept.
 15, becoming the third player in club history (Preki and Josh Wolff) to record two goals and two assists in an MLS match.
 Open Cup: Played seven minutes as a second-half substitute in a 2-0 fourth-round win over Real Salt Lake on June 6.
 Started and played 75 minutes in a 3-2 victory over FC Dallas in the Round of 16 on June 16.
 Started and played 71 minutes in a 4-2 quarterfinal loss at the Houston Dynamo on July 18, assisting Johnny Russell's goal in the second minute.
 MLS Cup Playoffs: Made two substitute appearances and scored one goal (32 minutes played).
 Entered as a late substitute in a 1-1 conference semifinal first-leg draw at Real Salt Lake on Nov.
 4. Entered as a 65th-minute substitute in a 3-2 conference championship second-leg loss to Portland on Nov.
 29, scoring a goal in the 81st minute to make the score 2-2.